 We engage third-party advertising agencies to help obtain advertisers from time to time.
 We do not have long-term or exclusive agreements with these advertising agencies, including our key third-party advertising agencies, and cannot assure you that we will continue to maintain favorable relations with them.
-Furthermore, the fees we pay to these third-party advertising agencies constitute a significant portion of our cost of revenues.
-If we fail to retain key third-party advertising agencies or attract additional advertising agencies, we may not be able to retain existing advertisers or attract new advertisers or advertising agencies.
+Furthermore, the fees we pay to these third-party advertising agencies or attract additional advertising agencies, we may not be able to retain existing advertisers or attract new advertisers or advertising agencies.
 If we fail to maintain favorable relations with these advertising agencies, the fees we pay them may significantly increase.
 If any of the above happens, our business and results of operations could be materially and adversely affected.